 For more information, please see the OSHA news release and the public inspection version of the Federal Register Notice below.

-The final rule will be published in the Federal Register on Friday November 24, 2017.
+The final rule was published in the Federal Register on Friday November 24, 2017.

 Through the Alliance, OSHA and NAWIC will work together to provide NAWIC members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers, particularly by reducing and preventing exposure to ergonomic hazards, sanitation hazards, and issues related to personal protective equipment selection in the industry, with the focus on a subset of construction workers with unique needs.
 Read more...